nemorixpay/NemorixPay-Readme/technical/README.md

 1) Create a new account using your personal email:

 If you want to use your own email address, it must be valid and accessible.
 After registration, the system will send a verification link to confirm that the email exists.
+Please also check your spam folder.
 You must complete this verification to log in successfully.
 If you don’t have access to this email, you won’t be able to proceed past the sign-in page.
 This serves as our **first security layer** to **prevent spam registrations** and the use of non-existent email accounts.